 You don't need to publish all pending sections.
 If one section is ready before the others, you can publish it when ready and do the others later.

 Navigate to any heading in the PUBLISHED version.
-When you hover over it, three grey icons appear to the right.
-Click the last of these.
+When you hover over it, some grey icons appear to the right.
+Click the third one.

 You should see the link appear as a small circle with a question mark within it.
 Clicking this should launch the embedded help popup, and open it to the section where you generated the link.